ConorReynolds/botc-script-tool/README.md

 ## Acknowledgements

-All of the character icons are taken directly from [clocktower.live](https://github.com/nicholas-eden/townsquare).
+All of the character icons and much of the raw data are taken directly from [clocktower.live](https://github.com/nicholas-eden/townsquare).
 (I modified the Harpy icon since it was a flat, bright red.)
 The other icons are from [Font Awesome](https://fontawesome.com/).
 The fonts are all in the